JeremyJeanson/simple-fitbit-activities/Distribution/README.md

 - It contains many solutions to avoid exceptions in your applications.
 - Method to obtain user progression as a percentage.
 - Method to obtain user progression as angle (360°=100%).
-- Type definitions for TypScript (with comments to visualize the documentation when you are coding).
+- Type definitions for TypScript or JavaScript (with comments to visualize the documentation when you are coding).

 # Data structure
 Data returned by the module respect the `Activities` interface.
 Each property is defined when new values are available.